 The name Agia Triada means Holy Trinity while Tsagaralon makes reference to the founding brothers.

 The construction of the building was interrupted during the years of the Ottoman invasion of the island.

 During the year of the Greek Revolution against the Turks (1821), different monasteries in the region suffered attacks (in the area, the Nunnery of Korakies and Agia Triada Monastery were the object of extreme violence).

 In particular, the Turks burned an impressive collection of manuscripts as well as several historical relics.
 The monastery was completed after the revolution while, by the end of the Ottoman occupation, it functioned as a hospital and headquarters of the local rebels.

-Agia Triada and the Nazi Occupation
+Agia Triada during the Nazi occupation of Crete

 During the years of the Nazi occupation of the island, Agia Triada was used by the German soldiers as a place to storage ammunitions.
 The troops also established the School of the AAA in the place.